s-52/ImageCaptions/README.md

 # Image-to-Text Generator

-The chosen approach used for image caption generation is a variant of this Self-Critical Sequence Training based on the [Image Captioning](https://github.com/ruotianluo/ImageCaptioning.pytorch) by Ruotian Luo
+The chosen approach used for image caption generation is a variant of this Self-Critical Sequence Training based on the [Image Captioning codebase](https://github.com/ruotianluo/ImageCaptioning.pytorch) by Ruotian Luo

 <img src="show_attend_and_tell_2.png" width="900px" height="350px"/>